"Here Be Dragons is a wonderful little gem of a book. It’s clever, it’s funny, and it’s just so heart-breakingly wholesome." The Fantasy Inn

 "David is a stand out performer.
 His quick wit and sharp use of language never fail to wow an audience!"
 The Loud Poets

-I write and perform poetry on such varied subjects as: instant coffee, cinema, the joy of sweat, deadly ceilidhs, mosh-pits, beards, and puppy delivery services.
-Audiences seem to like it; publishers, not so much.
+David writes and performs poetry on such varied subjects as: instant coffee, cinema, the joy of sweat, deadly ceilidhs, mosh-pits, beards, and puppy delivery services.

-In 2017 I came fourth in the Hammer & Tongue UK Poetry Slam Championship and in 2018 I took my first solo show 'Odes to Joy' to the Edinburgh Festival.
+In 2017 he came fourth in the Hammer & Tongue UK Poetry Slam Championship and in 2018 took his first solo show 'Odes to Joy' to the Edinburgh Festival.

 For screenwriting enquiries please contact Jonathan Kinnersley at The Agency